Berried Treasure Huckleberry

 Latin Name: Gaylussacia brachycera

-Site and Soil: Berried Treasure Huckleberry can grow in sun or shade and likes moist, well-drained soil.
+Site and Soil: Can grow in sun or shade and likes moist, well-drained soil.

-Pollination Requirements: Huckleberries are self-fertile but planting with another huckleberry variety will increase yield.
+Pollination Requirements: Self-fertile, but planting with another huckleberry variety will increase yield.

 Bearing Age: 1-2 years after planting